Lilac Tree, Ivory Silk Jap.

 Details

-More compact, oval growth habit than Jap.
-Tree Lilac.
-Outer surface is covered with large creamy white flower heads in early June.
+The Ivory Silk Lilac Tree is more compact and has an oval growth habit over the Jap.
+The outer surface is covered with large creamy white flower heads in early June.
 Specimen or mass plantings.

 Uses & Attributes